 CHAPTER 2.
-INITIAL LICENSURE OF PROFESSIONAL ENGINEERS
+INITIAL LICENSURE OF PROFESSIONAL ENGINEERS BY EXAMINATION

-2.1 Requirements
+2.1 Requirements for Licensure by Examination

-Initial licensure as a professional engineer requires that applicants have:
+Licensure Initial licensure as a professional engineer by examination requires that the applicants have:

-- (1) Satisfied the education requirements set forth in Rule 2.2; - (2) Satisfied the experience requirement set forth in Rule 2.3; - (3) Satisfied the examination requirement set forth in Rule 2.4; and - (4) Complied with the application process set forth in Rule 2.5.
+- (1) Satisfied the education requirements set forth in Rule 2.2; - (2) Satisfied the experience requirement set forth in Rule 2.3; - (3) Passed the FE Examination, the PE Examination, and the Nebraska E&A Act Examination Satisfied the examination requirement as set forth in Rule 2.4; and - (4) Complied with the application process set forth in Rule 2.5.

-2.2 Education Requirements
+2.2 Education Requirements for Examination (FE and PE)

-- 2.2.1 Candidates for initial licensure are required to either hold a degree from an EAC/ABET-accredited engineering program, a degree from a CEAB-accredited engineering program, or meet the NCEES Education Standard. - 2.2.2 A program is considered to be EAC/ABET- or CEAB-accredited under these rules in accordance with the accrediting entity's policies and procedures. - 2.2.3 A degree from a program accredited by ETAC/ABET does not meet the education requirement. - 2.2.4 Those holding degrees from programs not EAC/ABET- or CEAB-accredited must establish that their education meets the NCEES Education Standard by evaluation through the NCEES Credentials Evaluation program. - 2.2.4.1 Deficiencies defined by the evaluation service may be corrected by taking coursework related to the deficiency in a post-secondary institution offering acceptable accredited engineering programs or in programs otherwise acceptable to the Board. - 2.2.4.2 Coursework from post-secondary education institutions that are not accredited will be acceptable if the coursework is approved by a post-secondary institution offering acceptable accredited engineering programs to be "transferable."
-Verification from the institution may be required for substantiation. - 2.2.4.3 Passing scores will be accepted in college level exams given by approved third parties including College Board Exams (CLEP) in subjects related to the deficiency or as otherwise acceptable to the Board. - 2.2.4.4 With Board approval, up to nine semester credit hours of deficiency in general education may be removed for applicants who have obtained a college degree from an institution whose primary language of instruction is not English or who can demonstrate fluency in multiple languages or dialects.
+- 2.2.1 Candidates for the Fundamentals of Engineering Examination (FE) are required to hold a degree or have senior standing in a curriculum leading to an engineering degree from an EAC/ABET-accredited engineering program or meet the NCEES Education Standard. - 2.2.21 Candidates for initial the Principles and Practice of Engineering Examination (PE)licensure are required to either hold a degree from an EAC/ABET-accredited engineering degree program, a degree from a CEAB-accredited engineering program, or meet the NCEES Education Standard. - 2.2.32 A program is considered to be EAC/ABET\ABET- or CEAB-accredited under these rules if accreditation is granted for the program no later than two years after issuance of the applicant's degree in accordance with the accrediting entity's policies and procedures. - 2.2.43 A degree from a program accredited by ETAC/ABETin Engineering Technology does not meet the education requirements. - 2.2.54 Those holding degrees from programs not EAC/ABET\ or CEAB\accredited must establish that their education meets the NCEES Education Standard by evaluation through the NCEES Credentials Evaluation program. - 2.2.54.1 Deficiencies defined by the evaluation service may be corrected by taking coursework related to the deficiency in a post-secondary institution offering acceptable EAC/ABET-accredited engineering programs or in programs otherwise acceptable to the Board.

-- 2.2.4.5 Once the deficiencies are removed, the Board will consider the education as satisfying the Board's education requirement. - 2.2.4.6 The Board may defer action on deficient applications until these education requirements have been met.
+- 2.2.54.2 Coursework from post-secondary education institutions that are not EAC/ABET accredited will be acceptable if the coursework is approved by an EAC/ABET post-secondary institution offering acceptable accredited engineering programs accredited institution to be "transferable."
+A letter Verification from the EAC/ABET accredited institution may be required for substantiation. - 2.2.54.3 Passing scores will be accepted in college level exams given by approved third parties including College Board Exams (CLEP) in subjects related to the deficiency or as otherwise acceptable to the Board. - 2.2.54.4 With Board approval, up to nine semester credit hours of deficiency in general education may be removed for applicants who have obtained a college degree from an institution whose primary language of instruction is not English or who can demonstrate fluency in multiple languages or dialects. - 2.2.54.5 Once the deficiencies are removed, the Board will consider the education as satisfying the Board's education requirement. - 2.2.54.6 The Board may defer action on deficient applications until these education requirements have been met.